 Here’s my 5 step strategy to freelancing heaven.

-As a freelancer, you’re doing yourself a major disservice by not having your own blog.
+As a freelancer, you’re doing yourself a major disservice by not having your own blog or website.
 The number of customers you attract and the type of rates you command is directly proportional to the strength of your brand image.

 By having your own blog, you can give yourself a platform to not only showcase your best work but also to use it as the center of all your marketing and branding activities.

 A blog that is regularly updated with high value content, will not only help people discover you, but also elevate you above your competitors.

 Jeff has a detailed guide on how you can start a blog from scratch and make it a raving success.
 I strongly recommend that you read it.
 I personally recommend using WordPress for your blog, but there are many other website platforms as well that you can use if you want.